-The Liner Building is a small retail building which is inexpensive to construct, and is shallow in depth.
-It is designed to conceal large parking lots while providing pedestrian-friendly commercial spaces.
+The Liner Building is a small retail building which is inexpensive to construct, and is shallow in depth (typically 20-30 feet deep).
+It is designed to conceal large parking lots while providing pedestrian-friendly commercial spaces along edges.

 Maker Space